-The timeline for the MATS Autumn 2026 program is:
+The timeline for the MATS Winter 2027 program is:

 We want to be flexible for applicants who have urgent prior commitments.
-Based on individual circumstances, we may be willing to alter the time commitment of the program and allow fellows to leave early.
+Based on individual circumstances, we may be willing to alter the time commitment of the program and allow fellows to leave early or arrive late.
 Please inform us of your availability in the application process.

 Yes.
-The 10-week program requires fellows to commit 40 hours per week to their MATS research.
+The 12-week program requires fellows to commit 40 hours per week to their MATS research.
 For exceptionally strong candidates with significant concurrent responsibilities, the time commitment can be reduced to 20 hours per week on a case-by-case review.
 However, the program maintains an expectation of sustained, high-level engagement, including regular participation in core activities and most organized events.
-Candidates that require a J1 visa to come to the US are unable to participate part time unless they participate remotely or from the UK.
+Candidates that require a J1 visa to come to the US are unable to participate part time; they can only work part time if they participate remotely or from the UK.

 You may apply to as many tracks as you wish at Stage 1.
 At Stage 2, depending on which tracks you progress in, you may then apply to as many streams as you wish within those tracks; there is no cap.
 The process is comparable to applying to PhD supervisors.

-Streams in MATS are collections of one or more mentors working on a research agenda who mentor fellows on projects.
-In stage 2, applicants apply to streams within tracks with research that interests them.
+Streams are organized around a research agenda, led by one or more mentors who guide fellows through related projects.
+In Stage 2, applicants apply to streams within tracks based on research that interests them.

 Based on stream rankings of applicants and applicant rankings of streams, a final matching process uses both sides' rankings to send out a single offer.

-Stage 1 applications open on May 12th and close on June 7th.
-Offers go out in late July/early August, and the program starts on September 28th.
+Stage 1 applications open on August 18th and close on September 6th, end of day anywhere on Earth.
+Offers go out in early to mid-November, and the program starts on January 19th.

 Yes, upon submitting you will receive a link that lets you edit your response.
-Please note that you will not be able to edit your response after applications close.
+Please note that you will not be able to edit your response once the application period ends.

 LLMs may not be used to write any part of your application unless specific work tests or forms explicitly permit it.
 MATS monitors for LLM use, and applicants found to have used LLMs may be disqualified.

-MATS provides a stipend of $1250/week for participation in the main program ($12,500 for the full 10 week program).
-Scholars who are participating and performing research <40 hr/wk and/or <10 weeks will receive stipends proportional to their level of participation.
+MATS provides a stipend of $1600 per week for participation in the main program ($19,200 for the full 12-week program).
+Scholars who are participating and performing research for less than 40 hours/week and/or for less than 12 weeks will receive stipends proportional to their level of participation.

-Separately from this stipend, MATS will provide scholars with travel to and from Berkeley, housing, office space, and lunch and dinner on weekdays.
+Separately from this stipend, MATS will provide scholars with travel to and from Berkeley or London, housing, office space, and lunch and dinner on weekdays.

 MATS participants may have to pay taxes on their grants based on the rules of the countries in which they are a resident for tax purposes.
 The grants should be regarded as private grants from a non-profit entity provided to individuals for the purpose of independent research and participation in a US-based educational seminar program.